mheberger/delineator/README.md

 repeated delineations around the same location much faster — for example, outlets near the mouth of the Rio Negro take about 8 seconds on the first call and about 2.5 seconds afterward (the raster refinement of the area around the outlet still runs on every call).
-Caching helps most for interactive use, like the local web app, where users often click several points along the same river reach.
+Caching helps most for interactive use, where users often click several points along the same river reach — the local web app enables it by default.
 It will not speed up batch runs where every outlet lands in a different unit catchment.

 The cache is held in memory, holds up to 64 watersheds, and can be emptied